-- Access to the flying site is only through the gate off Maxstoke Lane, the code for the gate lock being changed periodically and only issued to paid up members of the club;
+- Access to the flying site is only through the gate on Maxstoke Lane, the code for the gate lock being changed periodically and only issued to paid up members of the club;

-- The access gate should be closed after entry, and the last person leaving the site should lock it behind them.
+- The access gate should be closed and locked after entry and exit, and the last person leaving the site should lock it behind them.

 Sound levels and testing

 - No model shall be flown, (or its engine/motor run) with a sound level greater than 82db (or 79bdA as appropriate)

 - Any model perceived to be in excess of the 79/82bDa level shall be tested in accordance with the BMFA guide to measuring sound levels;

 - Should the model fail the test, then it should not continue be flown until it is modified by changing the propeller size, motive power details, silencing etc;

 - Any change to a models’ set up will require the new set up to be retested.